cdcarter/public/beliefs.md

 * It's funny to think I even know what I believe!

 ## Home
-* Home is the place that I have a bed, and know I can go to no matter what happens.
-* I'm not ready to call a place Home yet.
-* When I am ready, and I have found the place, I will know what Home is.
+* Home is something I am still looking for.
+* Home is often uncomfortable, it's not perfect, and it's not always there.
+But it's still Home.

 ## People and Relationships
 * Relationships are systems of mutual understanding and respect.